Product Name: Electrostatic precipitator / ESP in cement plants

 Electrostatic precipitators (ESP) are industrial gas cleaning devices that could remove dusts and harmful particles from exhaust gases.

-With over 20 years of experience in manufacturing dust collectors, our ESP projects can be found in cement plants, thermal power plants, mines, steel plants, brick plants, and other industrial facilities.
+With over 20 years of experience in manufacturing dust collectors, our ESP projects can be found in cement plants, grinding units, thermal power plants, mines, steel plants, brick plants, and other industrial facilities.
 Our professional team will always try our best to tailor the most suitable electrostatic precipitator solution for your business!
 Request a quote for our latest prices!

 AGICO ESP Features